ffAudio/LicenseServer/server/README.md

 HEROKU_HOSTNAME: the hostname of your HEROKU server, so it can be accessed from outside

+PARENT_HOSTNAME: the hostname of your company.
+This allows linking back

 Connect a POSTGRES database, because the sqlite will be wiped every night when the heroku server does an automatic powercycle.

 To be continued...